Pilea cadierei: Inflorescence and fruit

 The flowering period in China ranges from September to November.
-Pilea cadierei is single-sex, separated (monoecious).
-The male, compact, heady inflorescences contain 5 to 125 flowers on 1.5 to 4 cm long inflorescence stems.
+Pilea cadierei is monoecious.
+The male inflorescence is compact and heady and contains 5 to 125 flowers on 1.5 to 4 cm inflorescence stems.
 The bracts are broadly ovoid with a length of about 3 millimeters.
 The flower stems of the male flowers are 2 to 3 millimeters long and the flower buds are pear-shaped with a length of about 2.5 millimeters.
 The relatively small, white-pink flowers are fourfold.
 The male flowers have a length of 2.5 to 3 millimeters and a diameter of 1.8 to 2 millimeters.
-The four boat-shaped, about 3 millimeter long bracts male flowers grow together up to half their length and cartilaginous in the upper area.
+The four boat-shaped, about 3-millimeter-long bracts on the male flowers grow together up to half their length and are cartilaginous in the upper area.
 The four stamens protrude beyond the chalice and "explode" when shaken.
 The female flowers are almost seated in the cymose inflorescences.
 In the female flowers a rudimentary conical carpel is present in each case.
 With a length of 0.5 to 0.7 millimeters, the durable bracts of the female flowers are half as long as the nut fruit.
 In the female flowers there is usually only an upstanding fruit leaf and elongated staminodes.
 The female flowers have a simple style.

 The fruits ripen in China between November and December.
 The nut fruits are always lonely and are egg-shaped and flattened at a length of about 1.5 millimeters.
 The seeds contain endosperm and a straight embryo with two oval-elliptical or circular cotyledons.

 Cultivation

-With a minimum temperature of 15 °C (59 °F), it is cultivated as a houseplant in temperate regions due to its decorative leaves and easy vegetative propagation through cuttings.
-This plant is nontoxic to cats, dogs, and horses, and so is safe to have around pets.
+With a minimum temperature of 15 °C (59 °F), P. cadierei is cultivated as a houseplant in temperate regions due to its decorative leaves and easy vegetative propagation through cuttings.
+This plant is non-toxic to cats, dogs, and horses, and so is safe to have around pets.